 The price of a motel room for two people will be around €150, and approximately €250 if it is a hotel.

-Alternatively, camping is very cheap and the West Coast is a paradise for the outdoor lovers.
+Alternatively, camping is very cheap and the West Coast is a paradise for outdoor lovers.
 For about €20, you can pitch your tent overlooking amazing sites.
 In addition, there are free campsites around the US, even if you travel in a caravan!
+This is one of the best ways to travel for cheap.

 Have a look at this website to find what’s around.